 If you love a good night out, look no further than The Toon.
-(That’s Newcastle if you’re not a local!)
+Other highlights include:

-Oh, and did I mention that the city just has an undeniably cool vibe?
-I don’t know, it might be something to do with the fact that Geordies have the best banter!
+The city just has an undeniably cool vibe.
+What can I say, it might be something to do with that famous Geordie banter!

-Brighton is personally one of my favourite weekend breaks in England.
+Brighton is one of my favourite weekend breaks in England.

 From the Royal Pavilion (an India-style building that was a seaside retreat for King George IV) to The Lanes (a historic quarter filled with boutiques, jewellery shops, cafes, pubs and restaurants), the pebble beach to Brighton Pier, there’s something for everyone to enjoy.

 - Brighton’s full name is actually Brighton and Hove (two towns formed a unity in 1997 and the Queen granted its city status in 2001)